Frankfurter Judengasse: Life in the ghetto

 The ghetto remained a very crowded section of town owing to both rapid population growth and the refusal of Frankfurt's municipal authorities to allow the ghetto's area to expand.

 Virtually every facet of life was regulated by the council's regulations pertaining to the Jewish community.
 For example, Jews were not allowed to leave the ghetto during nights, Sundays, Christian holidays or during the election and coronation of the Holy Roman Emperor.
 In addition to isolating the Jews, these regulations included a number of arbitrary, restrictive and discriminatory rules.
 The laws regulated the right to live in the city, the collection of deliveries and the acceptable professions.
 Every Jew was required to wear a circular yellow mark on his or her clothes to identify as a Jew.
 Furthermore, the influx of Jews into Frankfurt was strictly limited.

-Altogether only 500 Jewish families were allowed to live on the Judengasse after a new set of regulations were issued in 1616.
+Altogether only 500 Jewish families were allowed to live on the Judengasse after a new set of regulations was issued in 1616.
 The Laws of 1616 also stated that only 12 weddings would be permitted per year in the ghetto.
 Even wealthy and influential inhabitants, such as the banker Mayer Amschel Rothschild (1744–1812), were not excluded from these Laws.